 7 Common Essential Oil Mistakes to Avoid

 Mistakes happen, that's just a fact of life.
-And while we know that it is important to make mistakes in order to grow, but sometimes they can be costly or even dangerous!
+And while we know that it is important to make mistakes in order to grow, sometimes the wrong action or thought can be costly, or even dangerous!

 Essential Oil Mistake #1 – You think that essential oils can only do good